veebch/walkman/README.md

 # Walk, Man

 Download the original resolution audio files from Plex playlists and add to a portable music player.

+# Features

+- Uses rsync to mirror local copy to the device

 # Dependencies